Requirements for a Website

 This brings us neatly onto branding.
 Some brands only exist as a website and so this is their only visual representation of their businesses.
 It is vital that a brand’s image is considered before the website even begins to start taking shape.
 A website isn’t something that should be ad-hoc, you should carefully consider any pre-existing branding or, if this doesn’t exist, a brand identity needs built from scratch.
 This is where you can really flex those design muscles.

+Here are a few questions to consider: Do you have a logo to use?
 This is where you might want to start as you could use elements of the logo to start structuring the brand image.

 Which font are you going to use?